foureyes/csci-ua.0480-spring2017-008/homework/deploy.markdown

     * [read the excellent digital ocean summary regarding environment variables](https://www.digitalocean.com/community/tutorials/how-to-read-and-set-environmental-and-shell-variables-on-a-linux-vps)
     * use [process.env.NAME_OF_VARIABLE] to access environment variables through node
 3. if the above is true, then read a file synchronously (blocking) by using [fs.readFileSync](https://nodejs.org/api/fs.html#fs_fs_readfilesync_file_options)
-4. the file that is read in will be a `json` file that's not in version control... that contains the database connection string for your application when deployed on i6
+4. the file that is read in will be a `json` file that's not in version control... that contains the database connection string for your application when deployed on the server

 (Note that this is a simple way of managing configuration, so if you plan on _actually_ deploying your app outside of this class, consider using a configuration / configuration management library, like [node-convict](https://github.com/mozilla/node-convict))